Robert S. Doran: Personal background

-Doran studied mathematics at the University of Iowa from 1959 until 1964, earning a Bachelor's degree and a Master of Science degree.
+Doran, a member of Phi Beta Kappa, studied mathematics at the University of Iowa from 1959 until 1964, earning a Bachelor's degree and a Master of Science degree.
 He received a Ph.D in mathematics from the University of Washington in 1968, under the direction of J. M. G. Fell and Ramesh Gangolli.
 His doctoral dissertation, titled Representations of C*-algebras by Uniform CT-bundles and Operator Theory, dealt with topological representations in spaces of cross-sections of fiber bundles of a non-commutative C*-algebra.
 This work was motivated in part by the classical Gelfand–Naimark theorem for C*-algebras and by the work of M. Takesaki and J. Tomiyama.

 Professional background

 Doran held the John William and Helen Stubbs Potter Professor of Mathematics at Texas Christian University from 1995 to 2016.
 He was faculty sponsor of the TCU chapter of Campus Crusade for Christ (Cru) for 43 years, and he was the founding faculty sponsor in 1989 of the TCU chapter of Brothers Under Christ (Beta Upsilon Chi).

 He has held visiting appointments at the Massachusetts Institute of Technology (1980), Oxford University in England (1988), and the Institute for Advanced Study (1981).
 His areas of research involve representation theory, C*-algebra characterizations, the notion of an approximate identity in a Banach algebra, and Banach bundle theory.

 Doran taught at both the undergraduate and graduate levels.
 In 1988 he published an article titled "A care package for undergraduate mathematics students" that outlined his teaching methods.
 He has received national, statewide, and local awards for his teaching.

 Doran was chair of the TCU Mathematics Department for 21 years (1990–2011).
 In 1986 he was elected to the board of trustees the Association of Members of the Institute for Advanced Study.
 He was president of the association for 10 years (1990-1999).
 Doran has been an editor for Cambridge University Press since 1988.
 He has also organized many American Mathematical Society special sessions and conferences for CBMS, the Conference Board of the Mathematical Sciences.
 His first such conference was held at TCU in 1970 with Paul Halmos as principal speaker.
 The most recent conference was held at TCU, June 2011 with Phillip Griffiths, former Director of the Institute for Advanced Study as principal speaker.

 Doran is known for his elegant solution of a long-standing unsolved problem on a symmetric *-algebra left open by Irving Kaplansky in the Duke Mathematical Journal in 1949.